 NOW, THEREFORE, in consideration of the premises and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged by the parties hereto, and subject to the terms hereof and intending to be legally bound, Resources covenants and agrees as follows:

 Section 1.
 Guaranty.
-Resources hereby absolutely and unconditionally guarantees to the Company the due and punctual payment of the Obligations of the AGL Subsidiaries under the Agreements.
+Resources hereby absolutely, unconditionally and irrevocably guarantees to the Company the due and punctual payment of the Obligations of the AGL Subsidiaries under the Agreements.
 This is a guaranty of payment and not of collection.
 Each and every default by AGL Subsidiaries in the payment of the Obligations under the Agreements will give rise to a separate cause of action hereunder, and separate suits may be brought hereunder as each cause of action arises.
 Notwithstanding the foregoing, Resources will not be liable hereunder for consequential, incidental, punitive, exemplary or indirect damages, in tort, contract or otherwise, or any penalties or charges assessed by any person or entity.

 Section 2.
 Demand for Payment.
-As a condition precedent to each payment under this Guaranty, written notice must be given to Resources by the Company demanding payment hereunder, and stating the amount due and the place where payment is to be made.
-All such written notices must be given to Resources at the address set forth herein for notices to Resources.
+If the AGL Subsidiaries fail or refuse to pay any Obligations, Company shall make a demand upon Resources (hereinafter referred to as a "Payment Demand").
+Resources shall pay such Payment Demand within five (5) business days.
+A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount the AGL Subsidiaries has failed to pay and an explanation of why such payment is due, with a specific statement that Company is calling upon Resources to pay under this Guaranty.
+A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until the AGL Subsidiaries or Resources has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
+Any Payment Demand must be given to Resources at the address set forth herein for notices to Resources.

 Section 3.
 Obligation Absolute.
 The obligations of Resources under this Guaranty will remain in full force and effect until the Obligations of the AGL Subsidiaries under the Agreements have been fully discharged and terminated.